LuisAlbertoVasquezVargas/omarchy-configs/README.md

 Omarchy configs for **dual monitor setups with Dota 2 support and matchmaking enabled**.
 These are my personal system and UI configuration files, tuned for a fast, minimal workflow and reliable gaming experience on Omarchy OS.

+**Motivation:**
+After experimenting with various Wayland setups, I wanted a stable configuration that handles dual monitors cleanly, feels consistent with Windows pointer precision, and allows Dota 2 matchmaking to work natively without VAC issues.
+This setup aims to keep Omarchy lightweight yet polished — ready for both productivity and competitive gaming.

 ---

 ## 🧭 Overview